sofiiabuklanova/TestIO/README.md

 According to requirements, TestIO logs a reason of FAIL test into console output.

 In order to try this program themself, one should download source code and build the application, create test data and run the program.
-To run the program with non-standard filenames or pathes, use console line to pass arguments:
+To run the program with non-standard filenames or paths, use console line to pass arguments:

 `TestIO.exe input.txt output.txt test.txt`